Kelso Mountain-a Photo Linking Three Generations Separated by World War II

-“No. He was sleeping and it was pinned to his pillow.” replied Susan, who then went on to describe her first encounter with Jack and how she used her painting of Kelso Mountain to bring out of his catatonic and depressed state.
+“No. He was sleeping, and it was pinned to his pillow,” replied Susan.
+She then went on to describe her first encounter with Jack and how she used her painting of Kelso Mountain to pull him out of his catatonic and depressed state.

 “I still have the picture.
-Let me get it and see how similar it is to yours” replied Susan as she started over to retrieve a small, beautifully carved, wooden box from the mantle.
+Let me get it and see how similar it is to yours,” replied Susan as she moved across the room and took a small, beautifully carved wooden box from the mantle.

 Returning to her seat on the sofa next to Amy, she opened the box which was full of pictures.

-Susan Shows Picture of Old Train where Jack and young Phillip Played
+Susan Shows a Picture of Old Train where Jack and young Phillip Played

 Susan Shares with Amy a Picture of Her and Jack on their Wedding Day

-“Oh my” Susan said as she pulled out another one.
-“This was taken of the three of us on our wedding day” she said as she handed a picture of her, John and the then 4 year old Peter to Amy.
+“Oh my,” Susan said as she pulled out another one.
+“This was taken of the three of us on our wedding day” she said as she handed a picture of her, Jack and the then 4-year old Peter, to Amy.